KrishKoria/Webhook-Delivery-Service/README.md

  # Webhook Delivery Service
+## Summary

+A production-ready webhook delivery service built with Go that provides reliable, scalable webhook processing and delivery.
+This service allows you to manage webhook subscriptions, ingest webhooks with HMAC verification, and deliver them asynchronously with retry logic and scheduling capabilities.
  ## Features
  - Subscription CRUD (API & UI) with secret and event type filtering.
  - Webhook ingestion endpoint with HMAC signature verification.